invictus88008/verboselog/README.md

-# Welcome to deeplog
+# Welcome to verboselog

-Deeplog was written as a solution to view entire objects or arrays in the console in js.
+verboselog was written as a solution to view entire objects or arrays in the console in js.
 It is a very simple package that you can write your self, but I got sick of writing it so I made it an npm package.
 Feel free to use your self.

 ## Installation

-npm install deeplog
+npm install verboselog

 ## Useage